-- b.
-Member bodies' editors Reviewers must submit their comments in registered IRG documents to the IRG chief editor and technical editor at least two months before the next IRG meeting. - c.
-The IRG chief editor and technical editor will consolidate the comments and produce a registered IRG document for circulation and discussion at least one month before the next IRG meeting so that member bodies' editors reviewers can have time to review them before the next IRG meeting. - e.d.
+- a.
+All reviewers are requested to check M-set intensively based on comments and conclusions made at all previous stages.
+At the final checking stage, all characters in the D-set of previous IRG meeting will be considered withdrawn characters.
+No ideographs are allowed to be moved from D-Set to M-Set although ideographs in the M-set can still be moved to D-set if problems are found. - b.
+Reviewers must submit their comments in registered IRG documents to IRG chief editor at least two months before the next IRG meeting. - c.
+IRG chief editor will consolidate the comments and produce a registered IRG document for circulation and discussion at least one month before the next IRG meeting so that reviewers can have time to review them before the next IRG meeting. - d.
 Submitters who have questionable ideographs in the consolidated comments should submit their written response one week before the next IRG meeting.